ammar-qazi/HisaabFlow/README.md

 ./start_app.sh
 ```

-That's it!
+That's it.
 The script handles installing dependencies and starting both the backend and desktop app.
 The first time takes a minute while everything installs and loads.

 ## How to Use It